a-ws-m/unlockNN/README.md

 Contributions are very welcome as we look to make unlockNN more flexible and efficient.
 Please use the [Fork and Pull](https://guides.github.com/activities/forking/) workflow to make contributions and follow the contribution guidelines:

 - Use the environment defined in `dev_environment.yml`.
-This installs `black`, the formatter used for this project, as well as utilities for building documentation, enabling the testing suite and publishing to PyPi.
+This installs `black`, the formatter used for this project, as well as utilities for building documentation (`sphinx` and the `insegel` theme), enabling the testing suite (`pytest` and `pytest-cov`) and publishing to PyPi (`build`, but this will be handled by the package maintainer).
+- Use `black` to format all Python files that you edit: `black {edited_file.py}` or `python -m black {edited_file.py}`.
 - Write tests for new features in the appropriate directory.
+Run tests using `pytest tests/`, or optionally with `pytest --cov=unlocknn tests/` to generate coverage on the fly.
+- After testing that `pytest` works for your current environment, run `tox` in the root directory of the project to check that all versions of Python are compatible.
 - Use [Google-style Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
-Check docstrings with `pydocstyle`.
+Check docstrings with `pydocstyle`: `pydocstyle {edited_file.py}`.
+- Check docstrings are valid Sphinx RST and that the documentation compiles without errors: in the `docs` directory, run `make html`.
 - Feel free to clean up others' code as you go along.

 ### List of developers